 Install texlive-xetex that includes xelatex

-Versions 1.4 and higher are under active development and are supported by the community.
+Versions 1.5 and higher are under active development and are supported by the community.

 End of life

 If you're looking for help on how to use EOL-ed versions, please try mailing the users mailing list.
-If you're looking someone to create bugfixes, please check with one of the parties providing commercial support.

 Version 1.3 has been declared end-of-life on 2015-12-23.
 The last release in the series is 1.3.47.
 No further releases will be made by the community.

 LedgerSMB versions 1.0, 1.1 and 1.2 won't be maintained any further due to the fact that there are some known security issues which can't be fixed.